matthewjberger/letsbuildarenderer/src/introduction.md

 ## Purpose

 As of January 2021, the resources for learning Vulkan are scarce.
 The existing resources largely focus on `C++` and cover various rendering techniques.
 This is excellent!
 However, the focus for many of these resources is not on building a structured program that goes beyond the scope of tutorial code.
-This book is meant to be used as a layer above those low level tutorials, demonstrating how to build a 3D world and render it realtime.
+This book is meant to be higher level, demonstrating how to build a 3D world and render it in realtime.
 This will be particularly of use to indie game developers looking to create a 3D game from scratch without getting overwhelmed.

 ## Why Rust?